-- (a) In the qualifying round, where two teams are on the track at the same time, if one team catches the other, both teams shall continue and record a time for the distance. - (b) In the final, if one team catches the other, the starter shall stop the race.
-A team (with at least three members together) is considered to have caught another team when it is within one meter of the other. - (c) In all rounds, if one team does not catch the other, then a single gunshot shall be fired when the first team finishes the specified distance and another shot when the second team finishes.
-The team is considered to have finished when the third rider crosses the line. - (d) If both teams have the same time at the finish, the teams shall be placed according to the faster lap times nearest the finish.
-Three riders must complete the distance or the team cannot be classified.
+(a) In the final, if one team catches the other, the starter shall stop the race.
+A team (with at least three members together) is considered to have caught another team when it is within one meter of the other.
+When the officials see that a team is about to be caught, they shall signal the team being caught with a red flag so that it may not execute any more relays and must remain at the bottom of the track until the opposing team has passed.
+Any failure to act on this instruction shall result in the immediate disqualification of the team.

-- (e) Should a team fail to take the start of a final, the opponent is declared the winner.
+- (b) In all rounds, if one team does not catch the other, then a single gunshot shall be fired when the first team finishes the specified distance and another shot when the second team finishes. - (c) If both teams have the same time at the finish, the teams shall be placed according to the faster lap times nearest the finish.
+Three riders must complete the distance or the team cannot be classified. - (d) Should a team fail to take the start of a final, the opponent is declared the winner.
 A team failing to start the final for 1st and 2nd places shall be placed 2nd; a team failing to start the final for 3rd and 4th places shall be placed 4th.
-If the reason for failing to ride is not accepted by the Chief Referee/Race Jury, the absent team shall be disqualified and the place shall remain vacant. - 2K14.
+If the reason for failing to ride is not accepted by the Chief Referee, the absent team shall be disqualified and the place shall remain vacant. - 2K14.
 No Pushing.
-The members of a team shall not be allowed to push one another [disqualification in the qualifying round and relegation to the next lower place in subsequent rounds].
+The members of a team shall not be allowed to push one another.